ietf-dmsc/Charter/dmsc-charter.md

 * Milestone 1: Identify use cases, requirements, and essential features for AI agent gateway based multi-agent collaboration (6 months).
 * Milestone 2: Develop and propose the protocol suite for dynamic, AI agent gateway based multi-agent collaboration (12 months).
-* Milestone 3: Draft protocol specifications for AI agent gateway based registration, discovery, and information synchronize (18 months).
+* Milestone 3: Draft protocol specifications for AI agent gateway based registration, peer selection, and information synchronization (18 months).
 * Milestone 4: Address OAM challenges and security requirements, propose a set of best practices (24 months).

 ### **6. IETF Area and Relation to Other Work**